 Massively parallel computers

 Once computer scientists had figured out the basic idea of parallel processing, it made sense to add more and more processors: why have a computer with two or three processors when you can have one with hundreds or even thousands?
-Since the 1990s, supercomputers have routinely used many thousands of processors in what's known as massively parallel processing; at the time I'm writing this, in February 2012, the world's fastest supercomputer, Fujitsu K, has over 88,000 eight-core processors (individual processor units with what are effectively eight separate processors inside them), which means 705,204 processors in total!
+Since the 1990s, supercomputers have routinely used many thousands of processors in what's known as massively parallel processing; at the time I'm updating this, in January 2018, the world's fastest supercomputer, the Sunway TaihuLight, Fujitsu K, has around 40,960 processing modules, each with 260 processor cores, which means 10,649,600 processor cores in total!

 Unfortunately, parallel processing comes with a built-in drawback.
 Let's go back to the supermarket analogy.
 If you and your friends decide to split up your shopping to go through multiple checkouts at once, the time you save by doing this is obviously reduced by the time it takes you to go your separate ways, figure out who's going to buy what, and come together again at the end.
 We can guess, intuitively, that the more processors there are in a supercomputer, the harder it will probably be to break up problems and reassemble them to make maximum efficient use of parallel processing.
 Moreover, there will need to be some sort of centralized management system or coordinator to split the problems, allocate and control the workload between all the different processors, and reassemble the results, which will also carry an overhead.